A Closer Look at Overcoming Fears and Anxiety – Part 1

 2. Anxiety and cares have not only led to a delay in conception in women, but they have also limited many believers from conceiving the Word of Faith in their souls: the Word that births the fruits of righteousness at maturity: fruits that are pleasing to the Lord (Matt.
 13:19-21, 2Pet.
 1:5-8, Phil.
 1:11).

-4. All the devil needs to trouble our soul, waste our time and resources and also steal life from our soul are legitimate things and enticing promises that are inferior and contrary to God’s plan to give us Christ and Eternal Life.
+4. All the devil needs to trouble our souls, waste our time and resources, and also steal life from our souls are legitimate things and enticing promises that are inferior and contrary to God’s plan to give us Christ and Eternal Life.
 And so, nothing gets him confused like becoming solely content with these promises (Jn.
 10:10, 1Cor.
 6:12-13a, 2Pet.
 1:3-4).

 7. The true painting of the gospel of Christ always inspires a hope that would see us journey into the corridor of godliness; into a season where living with contentment becomes natural, and living in anxieties and fears becomes unnatural (Rom.
 1:16-17, 2Pet.
 1:5-7, Isa.
 32:16-18).